United States Regiments & Batteries > Maine

 1861

-May 8 The regiment elected Hiram Berry as colonel, Adelbert Ames (who had just graduated from West Point) as lieutenant colonel, and Frank Nickerson as major.
+May 8 The regiment elected Hiram Berry as colonel, Adelbert Ames (who had just graduated from the West Point Class of 1861) as lieutenant colonel, and Frank Nickerson as major.
 But Ames was not allowed to accept the volunteer commission by the War Deartment, so Nickerson was advanced to lieutenant colonel and Thomas Marshall became major.

 Late May The regiment was ordered to change its enlstment to three years service.
 A number of men from company F declined to do so and the company was disbanded, with some men willing to serve the three years being placed in other companies.
 A company from Brooks took the place of the original Company F